 Authenticity is what makes you “you”, and it sometimes involves holding up to the light those parts of ourselves we would rather not recognize.

 The authentic leader isn’t a completely different person in the copy room from the person leading the team in a project kickoff session.
-Authenticity is an integrated whole, an acceptance, and development of the characteristics that are engraved in us.
+Authenticity is an integrated whole, an acceptance, and a development of the characteristics that are engraved in us.

 By cultivating authenticity, we not only stay true to our most deeply held values, but are able to get back on track when immature attitudes or actions derail us.